-Prime Coalition is a nonprofit organization that works with philanthropists and other mission-driven organizations and individuals to invest catalytic capital in sustainable, effective, and scalable solutions to climate change.
-Prime is also the co-creator of the CRANE tool, a free and open-access tool that can be used to calculate the forward-looking GHG impacts of climate technologies.
+organizations and individuals to invest catalytic capital in sustainable, effective, and scalable solutions to climate change.
+Prime is also the co-creator of the CRANE tool, a free and openaccess tool that can be used to calculate the forward-looking GHG impacts of climate technologies.
 Prime's Project Frame is a global collaboration of investors and experts working to build frameworks and tools to assess the potential impact today's climate investments will have on GHG emissions in the future.
-Our mission is to mitigate climate change by demystifying climate investing and improving Impact Measurement & Management to drive capital towards the best possible climate solutions while galvanizing a network around transparency, accountability and collaboration.
+Our mission is to mitigate climate change by demystifying climate investing and improving Impact Measurement & Management to drive capital towards the best possible climate solutions while galvanizing a network around transparency, accountability and collaboration company.

-Spectrum Impact is the family office of Aarti Industries Ltd, a publicly listed specialty chemical company.
 Spectrum Impact is dedicated to driving positive social and environmental outcomes by investing in technologies and businesses focused on addressing and reversing climate change.
-By strategically deploying capital to early-stage ventures, Spectrum Impact supports innovative businesses tackling global climate challenges.
+By strategically deploying capital to early-stage ventures, Spectrum Impact supports innovative SPECTRUM businesses tackling global climate challenges.
 The organization leverages a combination of grants, equity, and debt to accelerate capital deployment, reduce investment risks, and secure long-term financial backing for climate-focused solutions.
 Through a blend of capital innovation, strategic guidance, and valuable networks, Spectrum Impact helps ventures scale their impact, overcome growth barriers, and foster long-term, sustainable success.